 |4cm or greater & Less than 5cm

 Please note, depending on the level of cover chosen, if a hail storm occurs and the size of the hail stones are less than the minimum size of 3cm, there will be no payout, even if there was damage to your stock.

 What is the process to bind a hail policy?

 We will need you to complete our Dealership proposal form, including the Hail section, highlighting any prior claims made at that location for hail.
 We will underwrite your total dealership risk, whilst also providing you an indicative quotation on the hail cover.
-If the indicative is acceptable we will provide you with a formal quotation for you to bind cover on.
+If the indicative is acceptable we will provide you with a formal quotation from the insurer(s) for you to bind cover on.
 Whilst these covers are separate, Mainstay Underwriting is offering the hail policy as part of the dealership package.
 Once the policy is bound, we will arrange for our Hail Detection Device to be shipped to your client to install the device as required.
 Hailios will calibrate their device (within one business day) and the hail policy is live.